 In addition, applicants whose first language is not English must obtain a British Council IELTS score of at least 7.0 (with a minimum subscore of 6.0 in each component), or an equivalent English language qualification.
-However, applicants with an IELTS score of 6.5 (with a minimum subscore of 6.0 in each component) will be considered provided they undertake and successfully complete the University’s eight-week pre-sessional English course.
+However, applicants with an IELTS score of 6.5 (with a minimum subscore of 6.0 in each component) will be considered provided they undertake and successfully complete the University’s ten-week pre-sessional English course.
 This requirement may be waived if the applicant can furnish sufficient evidence that they are suitably proficient in the use of English.

 We continue to support you with your English and study skills once you finish your pre-sessional course and begin your academic studies - this is called in-sessional support.

 Applications are now being accepted and considered.
 The deadline for receiving applications is 28th February 2015.
 Shortlisted candidates will be invited for interview in early April 2015.

 There is no advantage in applying early.
 It is important that you take every opportunity to point out why you feel your claim to a place is distinctive.
 Do not send or enclose samples of your professional work with your application form.

 Applicants who are offered an interview should note that they take place during the Easter vacation and last all day.
 Those selected for interview for the Newspaper and Magazine courses will be invited to bring with them samples of professional work e.g. press cuttings, whilst interviewees for the Broadcast course will be expected to record an audio news bulletin.

 Interviews are also an ideal opportunity for the applicant to interview the school.
 Applicants are encouraged to ask about any aspect of the course, the School or the University in order to help them make to right decision when deciding where to study.